 Prerequisites

-Throughout these docs there may be some keywords used again and again.
+Section titled “Terminology”Throughout these docs there may be some keywords used again and again.
 This reference should help you understand them better.

 .
-It contains the symlinks to the executable software bundled in the Bootstrap.
+It contains the symlinks to the executable software bundled in the #bootstrap. -

-The JekyllEx app bundles some required native software to run jekyll from within the app.
+Section titled “What is it?”The JekyllEx app bundles some required native software to run jekyll from within the app.
 This includes the whole ruby

 ecosystem (cli tools like gems